 The provisional results are made available to participants via the Capacity Market Platform on the approved date.
 The provisional results are then made available to general public via publication on the SEMO website on the agreed date.
 The results remain provisional until approved by the Regulatory Authorities.
-The SEM Committee approved the 2024/2025 T-4 Capacity Auction Results on the 5th March 2021 and are now considered "Final".
+The approval of the Final Auction Results for this 2024/2025 T-4 auction is due to occur on or before the 5th of March 2021.